 Presence on Campus

-While a student is on personal leave, medical leave, or suspension for disciplinary or academic reasons, they are not permitted to visit campus without prior written permission of the dean of students or their designee.
+While a student is on medical, disciplinary, or academic leaves from the College, they are not permitted to visit campus without prior written permission of the Dean of Students or their designee.
 Permission will generally be granted for certain preapproved educational or health treatment purposes only.

-The Bowdoin College Catalogue and Academic Handbook is current as of August 1, 2019.
-The Student Handbook may be updated more frequently after this date and is the authoritative source for information governing student life at Bowdoin.
+This information is also contained in the The Bowdoin College Catalogue and Academic Handbook which is current as of August 2023.
+The Code of Community Standards may be updated more frequently after this date and is the authoritative source for information governing student life at Bowdoin.